-Back at the office, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from T.H.E.
-Appraisers will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from T.H.E.
+Appraisers will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.